 Certain financial statement disclosures involve significant judgment and are particularly sensitive because of their significance to financial statement users.
-The most sensitive disclosures affecting EDC's financial statements relate to revenue recognition in Note 1, property and equipment in Note 1, and functional expenses in Note 8.
+The most sensitive disclosures affecting EDC's financial statements relate to revenue recognition in Note 1, and functional expenses in Note 8.